MenkeTechnologies/zpwr/README.md

 This project began as a fork of Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix) and evolved into something far beyond its origins -- a sprawling cyberdeck OS for the command line.

-ZPWR is a high-voltage terminal environment built on [zinit](https://github.com/zdharma-continuum/zinit), weaponized with layers of custom zsh, bash, vimL and forge code.
+ZPWR is a high-voltage terminal environment built on [zinit](https://github.com/zdharma-continuum/zinit), weaponized with layers of custom zsh, bash, vimL and stryke code.
 It rewires your shell into a neural interface -- autocomplete that anticipates your next move, keybindings that feel like muscle memory from a past life, and a tmux cockpit that turns your terminal into a multi-pane command center.

 If your terminal isn't glowing, you're not running ZPWR.